 What Is Pelvic Organ Prolapse?

-Pelvic Organ Prolapse (POP) is a prolapse, or a "falling out of place," of the pelvic organs from their regular healthy positions.
+Affecting more than 20 million women worldwide, Pelvic Organ Prolapse (POP) leads to around 200,000 corrective surgeries and procedures annually in the United States.
+What is pelvic organic prolapse?
+It is a prolapse, or a "falling out of place," of the pelvic organs from their regular healthy positions.
 The causes of prolapsed organs can vary from giving birth to having a hysterectomy, or even for no identifiable reason.

 Pelvic Organ Prolapse Symptoms

 Pelvic organ prolapse (uterine prolapse, bladder prolapse, etc.) symptoms include difficulty with urinating and bowel movements, as well as pain during sexual intercourse.
 Along with these symptoms, discomfort, pain, bleeding, and a drooping or sagging feeling can occur.

 In spite of the tremendous discomfort, many women feel that they cannot talk with their family or friends about this problem.
 However, if symptoms are ignored, they will only become worse.